1975 Kansas Jayhawks football team

+On November 8, the Jayhawks ended the Oklahoma Sooners’ 37 game unbeaten streak in a dramatic 23–3 upset in Norman.

 The team's statistical leaders included Nolan Cromwell with 333 passing yards and 1,223 rushing yards, and Waddell Smith with 205 receiving yards.
 Rick Kovatch, John Morgan, and Steve Taylor were the team captains.
+Cromwell, RB Laverne Smith, DT Mike Butler and S Kurt Knoff were All Big Eight performers.